-Risk area Description and impact Mitigating actions Manufacturing and quality of supply Disruptions to Bavarian Nordic's supply chain caused by manufacturing issues, internal systems, or supply chain issues, could have a significant impact on the ability to supply products at the right time and could impact both customer relations and financial performance.
+Risk area Description and impact Mitigating actions Risk ar ea Description and impact Mitigating actions Manufacturing and quality of supply Disruptions to Bavarian Nordic's supply chain caused by manufacturing issues, internal systems, or supply chain issues, could have a significant impact on the ability to supply products at the right time and could impact both customer relations and financial performance.
 Bavarian Nordic utilizes subcontractors and CMOs as part of the supply chain; any disruptions to the planning and execution at CMOs or subcontractors could impact Bavarian Nordic's ability to supply products timely.
-Update and maintain risk assessment for equipment and implement preventive maintenance where necessary.
+Update and maintain risk assessment for equipment and implement preventive main- tenance where necessary.
 Internal quality audits, including mock inspections.
 Dual sourcing strategies.
 Adequate safety inventory for core products.
-Close supply chain control and direct monitoring of key vendors.
+Close supply chain control and direct moni- toring of key vendors.
 Constantly updated disaster recovery plans.
 Updated and adequate factory IT.
-Systematic and integrated Sales and Operations Planning model.
-Systems and processes As we expand our presence and global supply coverage, potentially inefficient processes or systems, including Enterprise Resource Planning (ERP), could restrict our ability to scale up and deliver on the growth potential across products and markets.
-Investments and efforts to secure that Bavarian Nordic uses a structured ERP system and has a broadly covering BI system.
-Constant standardization of processes and quality systems.
-Employee training.

-Risk area Description and impact Mitigating actions Cyber security Disruptions, including hacking, malware, or other external attempts to disrupt our ability to operate, could have a significant impact on our IT infrastructure and systems, from inability to perform operationally to inability to perform commercial sales or perform R&D. The impact could influence revenue and/or costs.
+Systematic and integrated Sales and Opera- tions Planning model.
+Cyber s security Disruptions, including hacking, malware, or other external attempts to disrupt our ability to operate, could have a significant impact on our IT infrastructure and systems, from inability to perform operationally to inability to perform commercial sales or perform R&D. The impact could influ- ence revenue and/or costs.
 Internal procedures for security monitoring and vulnerability assessment.
 Constantly having continuity plans updated, including having updated internal processes for data recovery.
 Plans for micro-segmentation to reduce the impact of attacks.
 Training and awareness campaigns both inside the IT department and within the business.
 Externally performed maturity assessments test, including gap analysis and gap closure plan identification.
+Systems and processes As we expand our presence and global supply coverage, potentially ineffi- cient processes or systems, including Enterprise Resource Planning (ERP), could restrict our ability to scale up and deliver on the growth potential across products and markets.
+Investments and efforts to secure that Bavarian Nordic uses a structured ERP system and has a broadly covering BI system.
+Constant standardization of processes and quality systems.
+Employee training.
 Involvement of third-party cybersecurity specialist to ensure a constant overview of threats and preventative measures available.
 Perform annual security penetration tests and audits by a third party.
-Investments in strengthening the infrastructure and security.
+Investments in strengthening the infrastruc- ture and security.